 “While compliance definitely helps drive security, compliance does not equal security.”

 Without help from experts, practicing security compliance can be a long and taxing process.

-Not only must significant time be put into implementing regulatory frameworks and other security measures, but those efforts need to be continuously monitored to ensure sustainable security.
+Significant time must be put into implementing regulatory frameworks and other security measures.
+Those efforts also need to be continuously monitored to ensure sustainable security.

 Secureframe makes security compliance a breeze by automating the process from start to finish.

 Of course, we don’t only handle implementation.
 We consolidate audit and risk data and information, including vulnerabilities from cloud resources, and conduct continuous monitoring to look for gaps in controls so you can maintain continuous compliance.

 As you enter new partnerships with common vendors, our software can retrieve their security information on your behalf and provide detailed vendor risk reports to speed up vendor evaluations.
-You’ll never enter another business relationship wondering whether your assets may be compromised.
+You’ll never have to enter another business relationship wondering whether your assets may be compromised.

-To learn more about how Secureframe can play an integral part in developing a robust security compliance program, request a demo of our platform today.
+Want to learn more about how Secureframe can play an integral part in developing a robust security compliance program?
+Request a demo of our platform today.